Oatmeal Iced Cookies

 Step 7

 Cool.
-Let the cookies sit on baking sheets for a few minutes before transferring to cooling racks.
+Let the cookies sit on baking sheets for a few minutes before transferring to wire cooling racks.
 Let cookies cool completely.

 Step 8